 - lack of sleep

-- struggling to combine work with care
+- struggling to combine caring with work and/or other commitments

 - fatigue due to long hours spent caring and lack of breaks